 Even experienced professionals can weaken their message with small missteps.
 Avoid the following:

-- Writing too generally: Avoid vague praise.
-Hiring managers want proof, not adjectives.
-Show the teacher’s strengths through real outcomes — improved student results, innovative lessons, or mentoring impact.
+Writing too generally: Vague praise doesn't move anyone.
+Hiring managers want proof.
+Show the teacher's strengths through real outcomes: improved student results, innovative lessons, community engagement, or mentoring that made a difference.

-- Skipping context for achievements: Don’t list every task or project.
-Instead, explain the impact — how the teacher’s approach improved learning, supported inclusion, or influenced the wider school community.
+Skipping context for achievements: Don’t list every task or project.
+Instead, explain what actually changed because of them.
+How did students learn differently, or what shifted in the school because of their involvement?
 Context makes accomplishments meaningful.

-- Overstating achievements without proof: Avoid exaggerated claims like “the best teacher I’ve ever worked with” unless you can support them with clear evidence.
-Committees read dozens of letters — unqualified superlatives weaken your credibility.
+Overstating achievements without proof: Avoid exaggerated claims like “the best teacher I’ve ever worked with” unless you can support them with clear evidence.
+Committees read dozens of letters, and unqualified superlatives weaken your credibility.

 “All too often letters are nearly useless.
 It is regrettable both for the candidates and for institutional committees when letters fail to provide accurate, fair, or transparently honest assessments or fail to place the candidate in proper perspective relative to his/her place in the field.
 Although many of us have come to understand this, committee group dynamic all too often results in letters being used as de facto decision making tools: candidates are dismissed if a letter is deemed to contain coded negatives, dangerous since not all letter writers or nationalities use the same code.”